Doi9t/SortBy/README.md

 SortBy
 ======

-An addon for Sublime Text 2 that sort selected text that are not supported by default.
-Currently there are:
+An addon for Sublime Text 2 that sort selected text that are not present by default Currently there are:

 By length of the line (Reversed / Normal)